Miami is a funny place.

 One night, after Pawn Shop closed at 4am, my friends and I were determined to find something else to do.
 We asked a doorman, but where do we go?
 And as I see it now, this must be how most people discovered it – Club Space.

 Since then, there’s been some other late-night options…Will Call?
 Nocturnal?
 Mecca, Corner, Eleven.
 Heart.
 If you “don’t want to go home,” there’s an array of choices now.
 But back then it seemed to be our only cue, and despite our pouty pleas, the doorman at Space rejected us.
 We missed the cutoff, being told that ladies 18+ are only allowed before 4am.
-Well, you can imagine we planned accordingly the next week.
-Or as best as any 18-year-old could for a first-time sunrise on the terrace.
+Well, you can imagine our preparedness the following Saturday.
+Or the best preparation any 18-year-old could for a first-time sunrise on the terrace.
 (Ray the bartender has seen me grow up there.
 Another one that has stuck around through the years.)

 I left for college, graduated from the University of Florida and have a Master’s degree from FIU.
-The path of education has certainly kept me grounded, but I soaked up Miami music whenever possible.
-And after all these years, it almost amazes me that its still my passion.
-So it doesn’t look like me, the music, or this blog is going anywhere.
+The path of education has kept me grounded, but I have soaked up Miami music as an airy home.
+I dance with the world and it dances back with me.
+After all these years, the music still speaks to me.
 I love this “Miami” music.
-All my experience and passion has led me here.
-I hope you enjoy my thoughts, my experiences, and my honest opinions.
+I was led here, so I hope you enjoy my thoughts, my experiences, and my honest feedback.